cmelcher/2qfg2qgg/README.md

 \sum_{i=1}^n b_i \rho(y_i),
 ```

-where $\rho$ is a convex polynomial function.
+where $\rho$ is a convex polynomial function and $R>0$.
 See the paper for more details on the problem.
 The code compares GDA, EG, and several GAPD variants for different choices of the parameter $\theta$.
-The methods are run for 5,000 iterations across three problem dimensions, `n=1000,n=2000,n=5000`.
+The methods are run for 5,000 iterations across three problem dimensions, `n=1000,n=2000,n=5000` with $R=2$.
 The output includes normalized residual plots for GDA, EG, and the GAPD variants.

 ## Requirements